Princess Beatrice: Early life and education

-Beatrice was born at 8:18 pm on 8 August 1988 at the Portland Hospital in London to the then Duke and Duchess of York.
+Beatrice was born at 8:18 pm on 8 August 1988 at the Portland Hospital in London, to the then Duke and Duchess of York.
 She is the fifth grandchild of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
-She was baptised in the Chapel Royal at St James's Palace on 20 December 1988.
+Beatrice was baptised in the Chapel Royal at St James's Palace on 20 December.
 Her godparents were Viscount Linley (her father's cousin, now the 2nd Earl of Snowdon); the Duchess of Roxburghe (now Lady Jane Dawnay); Peter Palumbo (now Lord Palumbo); Gabrielle Greenall (the Hon.
 Mrs John Greenall); and Carolyn Cotterell.
 Her name was not announced until almost two weeks after her birth.
 Her younger sister, Princess Eugenie, was born in 1990.

 Beatrice's parents divorced amicably when she was seven years old and agreed to joint custody of their two children.
-After the divorce, the Queen provided her parents with £1.4 million to set up a trust fund for her and Eugenie.
+After the divorce, the Queen provided her parents with £1.4 million to establish a trust fund for her and Eugenie.
 Beatrice and her sister frequently travelled abroad, always with one or both of their parents.

-Beatrice began her early education at the independent Upton House School in Windsor, in 1991.
+Beatrice began her early education at the independent Upton House School in Windsor in 1991.
 She and her sister then attended the independent Coworth Park School (now Coworth Flexlands School).
 Beatrice continued her education at the independent St George's School in Ascot, where she was a pupil from 2000 to 2007.
 She was diagnosed with dyslexia at the age of seven and went public with the diagnosis in 2005, delaying sitting her GCSE exams for one year.
 She remained at St George's to take her A-Levels, achieving an 'A' in drama, a 'B' in history, and a 'B' in film studies.
 She was elected Head Girl in her final year, and was a member of the school choir.
 Beatrice celebrated her 18th birthday with a masked ball at Windsor Castle in July 2006.
 Count Nikolai von Bismarck photographed her official birthday portrait.

-In September 2008, Beatrice started a three-year course at Goldsmiths, University of London to read history and history of ideas, graduating in 2011 with a BA (2:1 degree).
+In September 2008, Beatrice began a three-year course at Goldsmiths, University of London, to read history and history of ideas, graduating in 2011 with a BA (2:1 degree).